kailashahirwar/opencv-objectdetector/README.md

-Object Detector implemented in python using OpenCV
+Object Detection using OpenCV and Python

+1. Face Detector: Detects faces in a image
-1. Face Detector which uses haarcascade_frontalface_default.xml classifier from OpenCV library
+	Classifier: haarcascade_frontalface_default.xml classifier from OpenCV library